glaciusimpact/packetfence/README.md

 You can login with admin account.

-# 4 - Adding an authorised Role on PacketFence
+# 4 - Adding an allowed Role on PacketFence

 This Role will be used by all devices of the same VLAN we are going to use.